yumaloop/old-jekyll-blog-site/_posts/2020-02-10-counterfactual-regret-minimization.md

     - Regret
 ---

 In this post, I introduce you the Counterfactual Regret Minimization (CFR Algorithm).
-It is mainly used for the algorithm to figure out the optimal strategy of a extensive game with incomplete information such as Poker and Mahjong.
+It is mainly used for the algorithm to figure out the optimal strategy of a extensive-form game with incomplete information such as Poker and Mahjong.

 ### Notation